mvolkmann/blog/src/about-me.md

 Nordic.js, Jfokus, NDC Oslo, Strange Loop, MidwestJS, No Fluff Just Stuff, and XML DevCon.

-I frequently writes articles on various software development topics.
+I frequently write articles on various software development topics.
 These can be found at
 <https://objectcomputing.com/resources/publications/mark-volkmann>.